2. Respect for Others

 - Human Resources Policies

 - System Administration Job Posting Template for Officers and University Staff

-All training listed below is available online via the SkillSoft training tool.
-To get more information, log in to your campus employee portal and click on the Resources Tab the select Training in the menu.
+Training is available online via the Skillsoft training tool.
+To get more information, log in to your campus employee portal, click on the NavBar, select CU Resources > Training > Start Skillsoft.